DW-Han/DW-Han/README.md

-w# 👋 Hey, I'm Kenny Han
+👋 Hey, I'm Kenny Han

-I'm a Computer Science and Data Science student at the University of Pittsburgh (Minor in Math, Honors • GPA: 3.9/4.0), passionate about backend engineering, AI/ML, and building impactful sywtems at scale.
+I'm a Computer Science and Data Science student at the University of Pittsburgh.
-<span style="font-family: 'Courier New'; font-size: 16px;">This is Courier font!</span>
+☁️ Backend engineering
+🤖 AI/ML
+⚖️ Building impactful systems at scale

 ---